launchdarkly/ld-find-code-refs/docs/ALIASES.md

 ## Alias scope

 ⚠️ Aliases are not aware of scope.
 So, adding aliases may introduce false positives.
-For best results using Aliases, we recommend not reusing aliases across multiple feature flags
+For the best results, we recommend not reusing aliases across multiple feature flags

 Don't do this:
 ```